budimanfajarf/web/content/about.md

 title = "About"
 images = ["images/profile-photo-background.png"]
 +++
-[budidev.com](https://budidev.com) is personal blog organized by [me](/).
+[budidev.com](https://budidev.com) is personal blog about coding and web development especially in backend development, but sometimes I write outside that topics.

 It's created using [Hugo](https://themes.gohugo.io) with customized [Hermit](https://themes.gohugo.io/hermit) theme.
 You can see the source code in [Github](https://github.com/budimanfajarf/blog).

-Main topics in this blog is about coding and web development especially in backend development, but sometimes I write outside that topics.

 ## Contact